-Triathlon Training Plan: Your First Ironman
+A Triathlon Training Plan For Your First Ironman

 Facing the challenge of your first iron-distance race and finishing strong is an incredible personal accomplishment.
-Arriving at the start line feeling prepared gives you an important confidence boost for race day, and this training plan will arm first-timers with the mental and physical tools needed for a successful finish.
+Arriving at the start line feeling prepared gives you an important confidence boost for race day, and this Ironman training plan will arm first-timers with the mental and physical tools needed for a successful finish.

-The first six weeks follows a pattern alternating two weeks build, one week recovery.
-Week 7 is a peaking week, followed by weeks 8 and 9, the taper weeks.
+This is the final nine weeks of training for an athlete preparing for his or her first Ironman.
+The first six weeks follow a pattern alternating two weeks of build, one week of recovery.
+Week 7 is a peak week, followed by weeks 8 and 9, the taper weeks.

 There are three workouts of each sport per week during key training weeks.
 There are many chances to practice your nutrition in longer sessions, and lots of practice running off the bike.